adinaliana/Project_3/Readme.md

-# Project 3: Metasploitable2 Exploitation - VSftpd Backdoor & Hash Cracking
+# Metasploitable2 Exploitation - VSftpd Backdoor & Hash Cracking

 **Objective:** To exploit the VSftpd 2.3.4 backdoor vulnerability on Metasploitable2 using Metasploit, obtain a root shell, and then extract and crack user password hashes (msfadmin, user) using Netcat and John the Ripper.